Skip to content

 opt: paths=source_relative

-- plugin: buf.build/bufbuild/validate-go
+- remote: buf.build/bufbuild/validate-go

 # Make sure to generate your protoc-gen-validate code to the same